Naujan-et-Postiac: Economy

 This economic sector remains almost the sole provider of salaried employment in the commune.

 The rural gîte and guesthouse business is growing and provides additional independent income.

 Culture and local heritage

 Places and monuments

-The heritage is very well preserved, as in many of the sparsely populated communes south of Branne: the common heritage, essentially religious, with its church; that linked to viticulture with numerous châteaux or quality estates; but also the housing, harmoniously dispersed for historical reasons.
+The heritage is preserved, as in many of the sparsely populated communes south of Branne: the common heritage, essentially religious, with its church; that linked to viticulture with numerous châteaux or estates; and the housing, dispersed for historical reasons.